bw-math/bw-math/source/assignments/projects/03_NORMALITY.rst

 Velocity of Light
 *****************

 1. Create a histogram with 10 classes for the Velocity of Light data.
 Ensure the axes are appropriately labeled and the tick marks are set to the class limits.
-Use ``density=True`` to make a relative frequency histogram.
+Use ``density=True`` to convert the histogram into a density (recall density is defined as :math:`\rho=\frac{p}{\delta x }`).

 .. hint::